Technique #3: 5 Squares + 6 Seams + 3 Cuts = 4 Geese

 To help the fabrics stick together, give this set-up a little press.

 Now draw a line from outside corner to outside corner through the sky patches.
 (Though I've used a blue marker so it's easier to see the line here, usually I use my favorite Bohin mechanical chalk pencil because it never dulls and the line stays fine.)
 Your two smaller squares should overlap, just like in the picture below.

 Sew 1/4" away from each side of the drawn line.

-If it's easier you can always draw in the sewing lines with a Quilters Rule Quick Quarter ruler.
+If it's easier you can always draw in the sewing lines instead with a Quilters Rule Quick Quarter ruler.